 Food security is an essential priority for all Australians.
 Water security and reversal of its commodification are critical for our farmers and national security.

 It’s time to understand how we can manage our environment and our climate so it will be naturally protected.
-Soil regeneration, community and household food plots ceasing old-growth logging in our nation and solving baseload energy supplies are critical elements in protecting our environment and climate.
+Community and household food plots and solving baseload energy supplies are critical elements in protecting our environment and climate.
 These are areas we can act on now.

 We must review the model that Liberals, and Labor have used to spend billions of dollars of taxpayer funds.
 These models have never been subsequently challenged or reviewed over time.

 We care about small and medium businesses that are the lifeblood of our economy.

 There would be no role for large corporates without small and medium companies.
 We care that the nature of small and medium businesses is to grow, expand and innovate.

 We know the actions of Morrison and Albanese have devastated and destroyed small family companies.
 Yet, the rhetoric from the government is how good they have been at navigating the economic crisis that every business owner knows we never needed to endure.

 We need a new approach to ageing in our nation.
 People who have worked hard and always paid their taxes are now struggling.
 The system seems designed to leave them financially devastated and dependent on others.
 We need to pay more attention to their needs so families can be at peace about the welfare of those ageing in their families.
 This means we need a system, taxation and care reforms that make this a non-stressful time for people who have worked hard.
 Unfortunately, no one is persuaded that the Royal Commission into Aged Care has had any meaningful impact.